arunjoseph/Rbac/README.md

     'App'        => 'Illuminate\Support\Facades\App',
     'Artisan'    => 'Illuminate\Support\Facades\Artisan',
     ...
-    'Entrust'    => 'Zizaco\Entrust\EntrustFacade',
+    'Rbac'    => 'Joseph\Rbac\RbacFacade',

 ),
 ```

 ### Configuration

 Set the propertly values to the `config/auth.php`.
-These values will be used by entrust to refer to the correct user table and model.
+These values will be used by Rbac to refer to the correct user table and model.

 ### User relation to roles

-Now generate the Entrust migration
+Now generate the Rbac migration

-    $ php artisan entrust:migration
+    $ php artisan rbac:migration

-It will generate the `<timestamp>_entrust_setup_tables.php` migration.
+It will generate the `<timestamp>_rbac_setup_tables.php` migration.
 You may now run it with the artisan migrate command:

     $ php artisan migrate